-Sequencing may involve starting a massage with the feet and legs, gradually moving up to the abdomen and back, until the shoulders, neck, and head in order to give an entire full body massage.
+Sequencing may involve starting a massage session in a certain position, such as in the prone, supine, seated, or side-lying position, and/or starting it with massing the feet and legs, gradually moving up to the abdomen and back, until the shoulders, neck, and head in order to give an entire full body massage.
 One may also start with the head or with the abdomen, all depending on the learning style or Thai Massage lineage, or perhaps the goal of the massage session.

-Apart from the working order of treating body parts — from the feet to the head, for instance — sequencing may also involve which types of techniques are performed in which order.
+In any case, apart from the working order of treating body parts — from the feet to the head, for instance — sequencing may also involve what types of techniques are performed and in which order.

 For instance, a Thai Massage practitioner might always first start with hand-palming the body area being worked on before doing acupressure techniques, joint mobilizations, or stretches.
 Sequencing may also concern the way and order the Sen Energy Lines are worked on.

 Keep in mind that following a predefined sequence or working routine in Thai Massage is not a must-do at all; a therapist can always decide to carry out things differently, for many reasons, without losing the efficacy of a treatment.